 Does it seem like your cat wants to eat all the time?
-It doesn’t matter to them when you last fed them, does your your cat wants food?
+It doesn’t matter to them when you last fed them.
+Does it seem like your cat wants food all the time?
 Do you have a food obsessed cat?
+In this article, you’ll learn why your cat may be hungry all the time, how many meals you should feed them, and what to do if your cat is obsessed with food.

 Is your cat always hungry?